-The award is offered to young doctors, engineers and scientists age 40 and under for outstanding research and development work in the field of bioceramics and the problem of wear in joint replacements and in combination with clinical results of ceramic implants.
+The award is offered to doctors, engineers and scientists aged 45 and under for outstanding research and development work in the field of metal-free implant restoration in orthopedics and trauma surgery.

-The winner is chosen by a DGOOC jury.
-The 2022 research award will be presented during the jointly sponsored congress by the German Society for Orthopaedics and Orthopaedic Surgery (DGOOC), the German Association for Trauma Surgery (DGU) and the Professional Association of Orthopaedists and Trauma Surgeons (BVOU) in Berlin.
+The 2025 research award will be presented during the jointly sponsored congress by the German Society for Orthopedics and Orthopedic Surgery (DGOOC), the German Association for Trauma Surgery (DGU), and the Professional Association of Orthopedists and Trauma Surgeons (BVOU) in Berlin.

 Thomas STERNER (Germany)